Human Impacts On The Phosphorus Cycle

 History of Human Impact

 Human impact on the phosphorus cycle dates back to the dawn of agriculture.
 Early farmers recognized the importance of phosphorus for crop growth and began using animal manure and bone meal as fertilizers.
-However, the scale of human intervention increased dramatically in the 20th century with the industrial production of phosphate fertilizers.
+Still, the scale of human intervention increased dramatically in the 20th century with the industrial production of phosphate fertilizers.
 The Haber-Bosch process, which revolutionized nitrogen fertilizer production, indirectly contributed to increased phosphorus demand by enabling higher crop yields, which in turn required more phosphorus.

 Fertilizer Production and Use

 The primary way humans impact the phosphorus cycle is through the mining of phosphate rock for fertilizer production.
-Phosphate rock is a finite resource, and its extraction can have significant environmental consequences, including habitat destruction and water pollution.
+Practically speaking, phosphate rock is a finite resource, and its extraction can have significant environmental consequences, including habitat destruction and water pollution.
 Once mined, the rock is processed into soluble phosphate fertilizers, which are then applied to agricultural fields.
 While these fertilizers can dramatically increase crop yields, they also contribute to phosphorus runoff into waterways.

 Eutrophication and Water Quality